 Note: Mr. Ryuji Yasuda, Mr. Masayuki Fukuoka, and Ms. Naoko Tobe are independent Directors as specified by the Tokyo Stock Exchange.

 The Company established the Management Policy Council, members of which include a representative director, six divisional general managers, and one senior Audit & Supervisory Board Member, as a meeting body designed to promote effective management activities and accelerate decision making with meetings convened, in principle, on a weekly basis.
 The Management Policy Council discusses and receives reports on management policies and measures as well as business operations.

-The Company has seven Audit & Supervisory Board Members, including five outside Audit & Supervisory Board Members.
-All Audit & Supervisory Board Members attend meetings of the Board of Directors and other important company meetings and audit the operational execution of the directors by examining documents related to decision making and other matters.
+The Company has five Audit & Supervisory Board Members, including three outside Audit & Supervisory Board Members.
+Based on the audit policy, audit plan and division of duties determined by the Audit & Supervisory Board, the Audit & Supervisory Board Members attend meetings of the Board of Directors and other important company meetings, audit the operational execution of the directors and executive officers and monitor/verify whether the accounting auditors are conducting appropriate audits, by examining documents related to decision making and other matters.
 The Audit & Supervisory Board Members strive to enhance the effectiveness of their audits by forging close ties with the Internal Audit Department and the accounting auditor.
 At the same time, the Audit & Supervisory Board Members monitor and verify that the accounting auditor conducts audits appropriately.

-The five outside Audit & Supervisory Board Members are listed in the chart on the right.
+The three outside Audit & Supervisory Board Members are listed in the chart on the right.

 |Name||Outside Positions as Representative||Reason for Appointment as Outside Audit & Supervisory Board Member|